msikma/kanaconv/readme.md

 とうきょう → tōkyō
 </p>

+For a full overview of the rules by which this module operates, see [the Wikipedia page on Hepburn romanization](https://en.wikipedia .org/wiki/Hepburn_romanization).

 The converter is built as a finite state machine and attempts to convert any input to a sensible output even if character combinations are used that don't normally occur in Japanese.